dabamos/openadms-node/README.md

 OpenADMS Node can either be used with [CPython 3.6+](https://www.python.org/) or [PyPy3.5](https://pypy.org/).

-The current development version of OpenADMS Node is 0.7 (code name “Geneva”).
+The current development version of OpenADMS Node is 0.8 (code name “Hanoi”).
 For more information, see https://www.dabamos.de/.

 ## Installation